 Man and God – Part Three – Scarcity

 In a previous post, I discussed the concept of particulars.
-Perhaps then, a reader might have wondered what this has to do with Christian issues and values, and certainly what does it have to do with a certain hypothesis I repeated from Man and God – Part One:
+Perhaps then, a reader might have wondered what this has to do with Christian issues and values, and certainly what does it have to do with a certain hypothesis I repeated from Man and God – Part One: “Try to consider the possibility that God … Continue reading Man and God – Part Three – Scarcity

 As Time Goes By

 There has been a recent think-storm over a recent (supposed) statement that Pope Francis made to a man from Chile.
 It was a statement that appears to condone homosexuality.
-Well, quite a few opinions have begun circulating around; one of them from the journalist and past American presidential candidate, Patrick J. Buchanan, in an article on the WND website.
-A few noted paragraphs are here:
+Well, quite a few opinions have begun circulating around; one of them from the journalist and past American presidential candidate, Patrick J. Buchanan, in an article … Continue reading As Time Goes By

 The Cause for the Spirit

 It’s clear I’ve read too much on this world.
 There is a certain bliss in ignorance, isn’t there?
 I say this because in looking around, it’s easy for me to find more misery than blessing.
-It seems odd to me that mankind chooses to speak in the public square more of his misfortune than his fortune?
-Does he not know his blessings?
-This public square of ours – communications – has less civility than a boxing match.
-At least in boxing you shake hands before you proceed to pummel that next door neighbor in the ring of your existence.
+It seems odd to me that mankind chooses to speak in the public square more of his misfortune than his … Continue reading The Cause for the Spirit

 The Commonality of Faith